AlphaGenes/AlphaPeel/docs/source/usage.rst

                             each peeling cycle.
       -est_alt_allele_prob  Flag to re-estimate the alternative allele probabilities after each peeling cycle.
-      -nophasefounders      A flag phase a heterozygous allele in one of the founders (if such an allele can be found).
+      -no_phase_founder    A flag phase a heterozygous allele in one of the founders (if such an allele can be found).
       -sex_chrom            A flag to indicate that input data is for a sex chromosome.
 Sex needs to be given in the pedigree file.
 This is currently an